-As part of its restorative dentistry services, Long Family Dental offers bridges to fill in the spaces created by missing teeth and prevent future oral health issues.
+As part of our restorative dentistry services, Long Family Dental offers bridges to fill in the spaces created by missing teeth and prevent future oral health issues.
 The sides of a bridge use the two surrounding teeth for support, with the replacement teeth fitting snugly in the smile gap.
 Bridge work is as much an art as it is an exact science.
-The materials used may be gold alloys, porcelain bonded to metal alloy, or all ceramic material.
+The materials used may be gold alloys, porcelain bonded to metal alloy, or all-ceramic material.
 The choice of material depends on requirements for strength, wear, and/or esthetics.

 At Long Family Dental, we use the general dentistry option of treating cavities with fillings.
 Fillings are done to remove decay and replace the affected tooth structure.
 It is called a filling because new material fills the hole that decay left.
 Most teeth are treated with bonded tooth-colored composite resin fillings.
 Caught early enough, cavities can be treated easily and comfortably.
 If not treated, decay can lead to tooth pain and/or infection, and the tooth may need root canal treatment or even extraction.

 There are different types of dentures, but they share a common function.
 They replace teeth that have become loose or been lost due to bone loss.
 When bone loss around the roots of teeth becomes too severe, it's time for dentures.
 No one enjoys losing their natural teeth, but with this reliable reconstructive option, you can still eat and talk normally.